Seminole County, Florida: County elected officials

 Republicans control all of Seminole County's partisan elected offices.
 In 2020, despite Joe Biden narrowly winning Seminole County in the presidential election, Republican candidates for county office won by wide margins over their Democratic opponents.

 Secondary officials

 Seminole Soil and Water Conservation District

 The Seminole Soil and Water Conservation District serves as an administrative role to conserve the environment within the county.
-Supervisor Amy Volpe resigned in April, 2021 and Sarah Hall was elected to replace her in a Meeting in June 2021.

 The following officers are elected as indicated: